Essenceia/essenceia.github.io/content/projects/Floating_dragon/index.md

 ### Infinity**s**

-So we have already started introducing these with the `NaN`s, but the floating point representation has room for two infinity notations: one for $+/infty$ and its mirror $-\infty$.
+So we have already started introducing these with the `NaN`s, but the floating point representation has room for two infinity notations: one for \(+\infty\) and its mirror \(-\infty\).
 These are not numbers, infinity is not a number it’s a limit

 In compliance with IEEE certain specific infinities can be used in arithmetic operations, be used as inputs for boolean operations and be produced as the result of a calculation.